peter-murray/node-hue-api/docs/rules.md

 # Rules API

-The `rules` API provides a measn of interacting with Rules in the Hue Bridge.
+The `rules` API provides a manes of interacting with Rules in the Hue Bridge.

 Rules are complex event triggers that consist of a one or more conditions that must be satisfied, which when they are will trigger one or more actions for devices connected to the bridge.